jozefg/blog/posts/2013-12-03-primes-in-haskell.md

     sieve n = runST $ do
       vec <- new (n + 1) -- Create the mutable vector
-      set vec True       -- Set all the elements to True forM_ [2..n] $ \ i -> do -- Loop for i from 2 to n
-        val <- read vec i -- read the value at i when val $ -- if the value is true, set all it's multiples to false forM_ [2*i, 3*i .. n] $ \j -> write vec j False freeze vec -- return the immutable vector
+      set vec True       -- Set all the elements to True write vec 1 False  -- One isn't a prime forM_ [2..n] $ \ i -> do -- Loop for i from 2 to n val <- read vec i -- read the value at i when val $ -- if the value is true, set all its multiples to false forM_ [2*i, 3*i .. n] $ \j -> write vec j False freeze vec -- return the immutable vector
 ```